ChngYaXuanRenee/My-Website/README.md

  - IMG of a group of children holding their artworks from  https://richmondhillartschool.com/fine-arts-program/drawing-classes-sk-grade-5-level/
  - IMG of a baby holding the paintbrush from https://fundacionsonrie.org/portfolio/entertainments/

+----------ACKNOWLEDGEMENTS--------
+- I received inspiration for this project of how a suitable wireframe will look like from https://mailchimp.com/resources/website-wireframe/
+- I received inspiration when I was browsing a real art tuition center from https://treeart.co/
+- I received inspiration for this project's colour scheme from https://www.schemecolor.com/pink-peach.php

+Thank you.